Blue-fronted fig parrot

-The blue-fronted fig parrot (Cyclopsitta gulielmitertii) is a species of parrot in the family Psittaculidae.
+The blue-fronted fig parrot (Nannopsittacus gulielmitertii) is a species of parrot in the family Psittaculidae.

 It is found in Salawati and the Bird's Head Peninsula in New Guinea.

 Its natural habitat is subtropical or tropical moist lowland forests.

-Taxonomy and systematics
+Taxonomy

-The blue-fronted fig parrot is one of four species in the genus Cyclopsitta.

-The generic name Cyclopsitta is from the mythical Cyclops and the Modern Latin psitta, meaning parrot.
 The specific epithet gulielmitertii is in honour of William III, King of the Netherlands, and is derived from the Medieval Latin Guilelmus, meaning William, and Latin tertius, meaning third.
 Alternative names for the species include William's fig parrot and King of Holland fig parrot.
+The blue-fronted fig parrot is monotypic: no subspecies are recognised.

 Description

 The blue-fronted fig parrot is primarily green with a black bill, white face with a black patch.
 Males have orange breasts while females have orange patches on their faces.

 Distribution and habitat

 It inhabits lowland forest on New Guinea, the Bird's Head Peninsula and Salawati.
 It is generally found at elevations of 0-300 m, but can be found up to elevations of 1,100 m.